angry-bit/TORNADO/README.md

 - TORNADO provides **video analytics algorithms and service creation and publishing APIs** that enable developers and researchers to author and publish contextual and domain-specific video analytics algorithms and services.
 Which are made available to the developers while following as-a-service model

 - TORNADO provide a unified scale-out middleware called IR Middleware against to address issues like big dimensionality, intermediate results, and video analytics pipeline orchestration.

-- We implement the proposed framework and conduct extensive experiments to validate our claims.